outlaws42/home/README.md

 sudo apt-get install python3 python3-pip

 ```
-Run this from a terminal in the dir you want. to clone the repo to your local computer
+Run this from a terminal in the dir where you want to clone the repo to your local computer

 ```bash
 git clone https://github.com/outlaws42/home.git